 As for https type of Harbor registry, you can refer to Harbor Documentation, make sure you use

 docker login to connect with your Harbor.
-Then the rest steps are the same with http.

 Take the creation of a deployment as an example to demonstrate how to use the image registry and pull images from the registry.
 For example, there is a image